Inter-American Tropical Tuna Commission: Tropical tunas research

-The IATTC, through the Achotines Laboratory is a major contributor of research in the early life history of tropical tunas.
-The Achotines Laboratory was established as part of the IATTC's Tuna-Billfish Program.
-It is one of the few research facilities in the world designed specifically for studies of the early life history of tropical tunas.
-As tunas are pelagic (open-ocean) fish they are difficult to study in their natural habitat.
-Little is known from studies of live tuna regarding their reproductive activities or early life history (including egg, larval, and early juvenile stages).
+The IATTC, through the Achotines Laboratory, is a major contributor to research on the early life history of tropical tunas.
+The Achotines Laboratory was established as part of the IATTC's Tuna-Billfish Program and is one of the few research facilities in the world designed specifically for studying the early life history of tropical tunas.
+As tunas are pelagic (open-ocean) fish, they are difficult to study in their natural habitat.
+Little is known from live tuna studies regarding their reproductive activities or early life history, including egg, larval, and early juvenile stages.
 For this reason, the IATTC established a research laboratory dedicated to these aspects of tuna biology.
-The Achotines Laboratory offers a unique setting for studying the reproductive behavior and early life stages of tropical tuna.
-While tuna are the primary focus at the laboratory, there are ample facilities available to support research in other areas of marine and terrestrial science.
+The Achotines Laboratory offers a unique environment for studying the reproductive behavior and early life stages of tropical tuna.
+While tuna are the primary focus at the laboratory, ample facilities are also available to support research in other areas of marine and terrestrial science.